Revitalize communities and preserve history.

 - The Federal HTC is equal to 20% of qualified rehabilitation expenditures.

-- The Federal HTC is currently available as either a one-year credit or a five-year credit.
+- The Federal HTC is currently available as a five-year credit.

 - The Federal HTC can generally offset up to 75% of current year tax liability.
 Excess credits can be carried back one year and carried forward for 20 years.